 When comparing FDDI and Gigabit Ethernet, several key differences emerge:

-- Speed: FDDI supports up to 100 Mbps, while Gigabit Ethernet offers speeds up to 1 Gbps.
-This makes Gigabit Ethernet more suitable for high-bandwidth applications.
+- Speed: FDDI operates at 100 Mbps, while Gigabit Ethernet offers speeds up to 1 Gbps, making it more suitable for high-bandwidth applications.

-- Cost: FDDI can be more expensive due to its reliance on fiber optic cables, whereas Gigabit Ethernet is generally more cost-effective and easier to implement, especially for mid-market companies.
+- Cost: FDDI can be more expensive due to its specialized hardware and fiber optic requirements, whereas Gigabit Ethernet is generally more cost-effective and easier to implement, especially for mid-market companies.

 Applications and Use Cases

-- Data Centers: Ensures high-speed and fault-tolerant data transfer.
+- Data Centers: Ensures high-speed data transfer and redundancy for critical operations.

 Advantages and Disadvantages

-FDDI offers several advantages and disadvantages that are crucial to consider when evaluating its suitability for specific applications.
+FDDI offers several advantages and disadvantages that are crucial to consider when evaluating its suitability for modern networks.

-- Cost: Generally more expensive due to fiber optic cable requirements.
+- Cost: Generally more expensive due to specialized hardware and fiber optic requirements.

 Frequently Asked Questions about FDDI